 I answer yes to all the questions above, except I sometimes eat lunch in my car rather than at my desk.

 The tricky thing is, is that I love this feeling.
-I literally get an adrenalin rush from having too much to do.
+I literally get an adrenaline rush from having too much to do.
 I love being in demand, being important, getting things done.

-Develop a framework so you can say “No” more easily
+Develop a framework so you can say more easily.

-Everyone does some things great and somethings just OK.
-Focus on what you do great, outsource the “OK” stuff to others who are great at it; and then find the opportunities to do more of what you are an expert in.
+Everyone does some great things and some things are just OK.
+Focus on what you do great, outsource the OK stuff to others who are great at it; and then find the opportunities to do more of what you are an expert in.

 We all have the right to a bit of space in our lives.